 The regiment having arrived as guards on the Second Fleet, were under the command of Major Grose, who arrived in Sydney in 1792 to assume the role of Lieutenant-Governor of the Colony.

-There she was joined by her husband William Morgan, and after she gained a ticket-of-leave, they opened a small shop in Parramatta.
+In Sydney Eleanor was joined by her husband William Morgan, and after she gained a ticket-of-leave, they opened a small shop in Parramatta.

 On 9 November 1794, with the captain’s help, she escaped Australia in the store-ship “Resolution” with thirteen other convicts whose sentences had not expired.
 She returned to England and was reunited with her children.